 Autism Spectrum Disorder (ASD, or Autism) is a disorder that begins in the child developmental period.
-Its hallmark is problems with of social communication, social interaction, repetitive behaviours, and restrictive interests (i know – that’s a mouthful).
-The disorder really does affect every child differently.
-Some children have rather mild difficulties in social interactions, which was formerly known as “Aspergers Disorder.”
+Its hallmark is problems with of social communication, social interaction, repetitive behaviours, and restrictive interests.
+The disorder affects every child differently.
+Some children have mild difficulties in social interactions, which was formerly known as “Aspergers Disorder.”
 Other children may have more severe impairments that may affect their ability to interact and communicate with other people, which may also be accompanied by challenges in intellectual capabilities.

 How Common is Autism Spectrum Disorder?